-Despite that, it is possible that psilocybin mushrooms could show up on a drug test if law enforcement has reason to believe that you’re using them specifically.
+Despite that, it is possible that psilocybin mushrooms could show up on a drug test if law enforcement, employers, or addiction treatment centers have reason to believe that you’re using them specifically.

 How Long Do Shrooms Stay in Your Urine?

-Psilocin stays in your urine for 15 hours after use.
-A urine screening for psilocybin is not included on five- or 10-panel drug tests but can be ordered by law enforcement if they believe that you’re using psilocybin.
+Psilocin stays in your urine for 15 to 24 hours after last use.
+A urine screening for psilocybin is not included on standard five- or 10-panel drug tests but can be ordered by law enforcement if they believe that you’re using psilocybin.